 Detailed information on policies and procedures is contained in the Welch Center for Graduate and Professional Studies graduate student handbook.

-Although Goucher's MFA students will be returning to their hometowns to complete their semester work, they will have the same basic Goucher library privileges as students living on campus.
-While working off campus, students can access Goucher library's online books and articles by using the college’s Virtual Private Network (VPN).
-They also may obtain books and articles from Goucher's library collection or from other libraries through interlibrary loan if they live in the United States, although they may find it faster to borrow from a local public or academic library in their community.
-Goucher’s distance learning librarian will answer research questions and help develop a research strategy by email or telephone.
+Goucher's MFA students will be returning to their hometowns to complete their semester work, but they will have the same Goucher library privileges as students living on campus.
+Students can access Goucher library's online books and articles via the library's Off-Campus Graduate Programs page.
+Databases specific to the Creative Nonfiction program are suggested in the Subjects section.
+Students also may obtain books and articles from Goucher's library collection or from other libraries through interlibrary loan if they live in the United States, although they may find it faster to borrow from a local public or academic library in their community.
+Goucher's distance learning librarian will answer research questions and help develop a research strategy by email or telephone.
+Visit the Off-Campus Graduate Programs page for additional information.

-The cost to return books by mail to the Goucher library will be the student's responsibility as well as any fees that might be incurred for local library services.
+The cost to return books by mail to the Goucher library will be the student's responsibility as will be the payment of any fees incurred for local library services.
 A state resident may use a public university's library collection at no charge.

 Welch Center for Graduate and Professional Studies